johannesstroebele91/React-Library/1_prerequisites/how-react-works.md

 Although the real DOM is NOT updated

-- whenever components, props, state, or context changes
+- whenever the state changes (e.g. via props, context, ...)
 - React components are re-evaluated (component functions are re-executed)
 - every time such a change happens